goldshore/goldshore-github-io/README.md

 | Preview     | `preview/*` branches | `preview.goldshore.org`<br>`preview.gearswipe.com`<br>`preview.armsway.com`<br>`preview.banproof.com`                                                         | `https://goldshore-org-preview.pages.dev` |
 | Development | `dev/*` branches     | `dev.goldshore.org`<br>`dev.gearswipe.com`<br>`dev.armsway.com`<br>`dev.banproof.com`                                                                           | `https://goldshore-org-dev.pages.dev`     |

 Use the "Deploy to Cloudflare" workflow to publish updates on demand by selecting the desired environment.
 API hostnames such as `api.goldshore.org` stay mapped to their dedicated services and are intentionally excluded from the router worker routes.
+When new marketing hostnames are introduced:

+1. Add them to this table and register the same hostname in `wrangler.toml` under the appropriate environment.
-When new marketing hostnames are introduced, add them to the table and to `wrangler.toml` explicitly.
-Avoid `*.<domain>` wildcard routes—those would capture API, SMTP, MX, and other service subdomains that should keep resolving to their dedicated infrastructure instead of the worker router.
+2. Avoid `*.<domain>` wildcard routes—those would capture API, SMTP, MX, and other service subdomains that should keep resolving to their dedicated infrastructure instead of the worker router.

 ## Environment configuration